Inwerpsel/use-theme-editor/README.md

         - pro: components can use dispatched actions (history view), replayable unless semantically impossible
         - con: more coupled state, hard to detect whether 2 states are equivalent, replay requires error handling
     - Questions on useResumableReducer
-      - How efficient is equality comparison in different cases?
-      - How many keys can a store have before any significant impact on performance?
-      - Is there a more efficient way to write and read this kind of data?
-      - Does the current approach of using a separate object for the latest state have any benefits?
-        - Compared to immediately pushing on the history stack and returning the state from that.
-        - I assume minimizing operations on the history array as new actions are dispatched is worth it.
   - Decouple state implementations in movable panels so it can be used standalone
     - Maybe better with reducer?